alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 SREs are a natural fit for this role because their work requires them to treat the system as a whole.

 In addition to supporting their own services, SREs must also have insight into the systems their service interacts with.
-Google’s product development teams often don’t have visibility on production-wide issues, so they find it valuable to consult SREs for advice on the design and operation of their systems.
+Google's product development teams often don't have visibility on production-wide issues, so they find it valuable to consult SREs for advice on the design and operation of their systems.

 Before an engineer goes on-call for the first time, encourage them to draw (and redraw) system diagrams.
-Keep a canonical set of diagrams in your documentation: they’re useful to new engineers and help more experienced engineers keep up with changes.
+Keep a canonical set of diagrams in your documentation: they're useful to new engineers and help more experienced engineers keep up with changes.

 In our experience, product developers usually end up working in a narrow subsystem or component.
-As a result, they don’t have a mental model for the overall system, and their teams don’t create system-level architecture diagrams.
+As a result, they don't have a mental model for the overall system, and their teams don't create system-level architecture diagrams.

 These diagrams are useful because they help team members visualize system interactions and articulate issues using a common vocabulary.